apache/shenyu-website/versioned_docs/version-2.5.0/user-guide/spring-cloud-proxy.md

 ```

-* After successfully registering your service, go to the backend management system PluginList -> rpc proxy -> springCloud ', you will see the automatic registration of selectors and rules information.
+* After successfully registering your service, go to the Back-end management system PluginList -> rpc proxy -> springCloud ', you will see the automatic registration of selectors and rules information.